vanakenm/blog-11ty/src/posts/2021-09-09-networking-matters.md

 permalink: posts/{{ title | slug }}.html
 ---

-After a small number of long running jobs, I've been looking for work (whether missions, part time or full time) a couple of time those last years.
+After a small number of long running jobs, I've been looking for work (whether missions, part time or full time) a couple of times in the last few years.

 While the industry is still good, I can't hide from the main thing that did allow me to get into most of those positions - or at least to be given a chance to show my skills - *networking*.